scottjehl/Respond/README.md

 - WARNING: Including @font-face rules inside a media query will cause IE7 and IE8 to hang during load.
 To work around this, place @font-face rules in the wide open, as a sibling to other media queries.

+- If you have more than 32 stylesheets referenced, IE will throw an error, `Invalid procedure call or argument`.
+Concatenate your CSS and the issue should go away.

 How's it work?
 ======